Mohamed-Elhawary/would-you-rather/README.md

     *Description*: Save the answer to a particular polling question in the database.
     *Parameters*: Object that contains the following properties: `authedUser`, `qid`, and `answer`.

-- Finally, you can consider this App as a reference and strong practical & revision to understand the working logic of `redux`, `react-redux` & middlware like `redux-thunk` and how they interact with a react App.
+- Finally, you can consider this App as a reference and strong practical & revision to understand the working logic of `redux`, `react-redux` & middleware like `redux-thunk` and how they interact with a react App.

 ## Certificate